Delppine1024/TGreen/README.md

 [Typora — Windows/Linux release channel](https://typora.io/releases/all)

+​

-***This branch is dev channel, which designed for users wanna try modern behaviors on Typora-Dev Releases.**
+***This branch is dev Branch, which designed for users wanna try modern behaviors on Typora-Dev Releases.**